petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 ## Why should we care about it?
 Virtual production is a set of mathematical operations.
 Any mathematical operation becomes invalid once artistic color grading is applied.
 As I mentioned, **Beautifier** has its role, but it should be applied after all mathematical operations (e.g., keying, lighting calibration, display-to-camera mapping) are completed, **at the end of the pipeline**.
-Otherwise, those operations will produce incorrect results.
+Otherwise, these operations will produce incorrect results.

 If the camera footage is at the end of the pipeline or is followed by artistic color grading only, then Beautifier can be applied in-camera.
 In **Virtual production**, however, camera **footage is the input** of the pipeline, so it is critical **not to apply Beautifier** at this stage, or to ensure it can be undone.